languagesai/documentation/docs/README.md

 #### Student account

-*Users who are in a class can share their content with their classmates*
+*Users who are in a class can share their content with their classmates.*

-To share a list, right-click on its name and click on `share list`, you will then have to choose if you want to share it with the whole class or with specific classmate, if as a student you send something to the whole class, your teacher will also be able to receive it.
+To share a list, right-click on its name and click on `share list`, you will then have to choose if you want to share it with the whole class or with specific classmates, if as a student you send something to the whole class, your teacher will also be able to receive it.

 ![Menu class](_media/p_t_share.png  ':size=250px')